AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

 ### Silent installs for new installations

-These instructions can be used to set up a new installation of the PI to Data Hub Agent, configured with connections to AVEVA Data Hub, without needing to run the PI to Data Hub Configuration Utility.
+These instructions can be used to set up a new installation of the PI to Data Hub Agent, configured with connections to AVEVA Data Hub, without needing to run the PI to Data Hub Agent Configuration Utility.
 The command lines in this section can be used for upgrades as well, but tenant, namespace, PI Data Archive, and AF server cannot be changed during an upgrade.
 Command line parameters related to this will be ignored.
 For the minimal command line needed for upgrades, see Silent Installations for Upgrades or Minimal New Installations.

 1. Create a client-credentials client with an assigned role of Tenant Contributor and add a secret.
 See <xref:gpClientCredentialsClient>.